-- the receipt of the Requisite Consents on or prior to the Expiration Time from each class of Preferred Stock; - the absence of any law or regulation, and the absence of any injunction or action or other proceeding (pending or threatened), that (in the case of any action or proceeding if adversely determined) would make unlawful or invalid or enjoin or delay the implementation of the Proposed Amendments or the payment of the Consent Fee to any Holder or that would question the legality or validity thereof; and - effectiveness of the proposed Amended and Restated Certificate of Incorporation.
+- the receipt of the Requisite Consents on or prior to the Expiration Time from each class of Preferred Stock; and - the absence of any law or regulation, and the absence of any injunction or action or other proceeding, that (in the case of any action or proceeding if adversely determined) would make unlawful or invalid or enjoin or delay the implementation of the Proposed Amendments or the payment of the Consent Fee to any Holder or that would question the legality or validity thereof.

-The foregoing conditions are for the sole benefit of the Company and may be asserted by the Company regardless of the circumstances giving rise to any such condition (including any action or inaction by the Company).
+The foregoing conditions are for the sole benefit of the Company and may be asserted by the Company regardless of the circumstances giving rise to any such condition.
 The foregoing rights will not be deemed a waiver of any other right and each right will be deemed an ongoing right which may be asserted at any time and from time to time.